ILIAS-eLearning/ILIAS/src/Transformation/README.md

  # Transformations

 This service abstracts transformations between datatypes and provides some basic transformations to be reused throughout the system.
+These transformations SHOULD be added to the Factory in this library.

 A transformation is a function from one datatype to another.
 It MUST NOT perform any sideeffects, i.e. it must be morally impossible to observe how often the